Let Them Kneel

 The bell above the door jingled, sharp against the steady hum of the bakery.
 Kaelani glanced up from the tray she was icing, her hand stilling as her gaze locked on the man who had just stepped inside.

 Tall.
 Broad-shouldered.
 A presence that seemed to fill the small shop without effort.
 His dark suit cut sharp lines across a frame built for power, not for boardrooms.
-The way he carried himself — steady, unyielding, commanding — set him apart from every polished stranger she had ever seen step off the hotel curb.
+The way he carried himself — composed, unyielding, commanding — set him apart from every polished stranger she had ever seen step off the hotel curb.

 Her chest tightened.
 She’d grown up around their kind to know exactly what he was.